skyplane-project/skyplane/README.md

 u0e2ymhmv64oriiq66ibepn63

-Total reclaimed space: 0B SKYLARK_DOCKER_IMAGE=ghcr.io/skyplane-project/skyplane:local-PotRzrFT
+Total reclaimed space: 0B SKYPLANE_DOCKER_IMAGE=ghcr.io/skyplane-project/skyplane:local-PotRzrFT
 ```

 </details>

-The script will export the new image (ghcr.io/skyplane-project/skyplane:local-PotRzrFT in this example) to an environment variable (`SKYLARK_DOCKER_IMAGE`).
+The script will export the new image (ghcr.io/skyplane-project/skyplane:local-PotRzrFT in this example) to an environment variable (`SKYPLANE_DOCKER_IMAGE`).
 Ensure you use `source` so the environment variable is published to your shell.

 ### Running a basic cloud to cloud transfer job
-We then run the ReplicatorClient with that new Docker image (stored in `$SKYLARK_DOCKER_IMAGE`):
+We then run the ReplicatorClient with that new Docker image (stored in `$SKYPLANE_DOCKER_IMAGE`):
 ```
-$ skylark cp [s3/gs/azure]://[source-bucket-name]/[source-key-prefix] [s3/gs/azure]://[dest-bucket-name]/[dest-key-prefix]
+$ skyplane cp [s3/gs/azure]://[source-bucket-name]/[source-key-prefix] [s3/gs/azure]://[dest-bucket-name]/[dest-key-prefix]
 ```
 <details>
-<summary>skylark cp result</summary>
+<summary>skyplane cp result</summary>
 <br>

 ```
-$ skylark skylark cp s3://skylark-example-us-east-1/ s3://skylark-example-us-west-1/
+$ skyplane cp s3://skyplane-example-us-east-1/ s3://skyplane-example-us-west-1/
 11:34:48 [DEBUG] Cloud SSH key initialization: 3.23s 11:35:20 [DEBUG] Provisioning instances and waiting to boot: 31.87s 11:35:24 [DEBUG] Install docker: 2.79s